DeanLemans/deanlemans.github.io/content/index.md

 ---
-title: Welcome to My site
+title: About Me
 ---

 see my projects
 [[projects/software verdieping game 1 planning]]

-# Hello! and welcome to my new site!
-(WIP)
+# Hello!
+My name is Dean
-- I am Dean Lemans and I'm a software development student at [sintlucas](https://www.sintlucas.nl/)
+- I'm a software development student at [sintlucas](https://www.sintlucas.nl/)
 - I'm currently trying to become a indie game developer.
 - I mainly use the Godot game engine.